techandsoftware/teletext/README.md

 ## For nodejs

 Your package needs to be an ECMAScript module ('type' is 'module' in package.json), and requires Node v16.
-Your code needs to pass in a document object model to the `Teletext()` function.
+Your code needs to pass in a document object model window to the `Teletext()` function.

 1. Install dependencies: